niconiahi/kopius/feedback/01_pokedex.md

 />
 ```

 Why? because say you have to add a `console.log` for debugging purposes.
-If you _don"t_ have the body of the function opened, you"d need to restructure the code just to add it.
+If you _don't_ have the body of the function opened, you'd need to restructure the code just to add it.
 Let"s see it in an example

-If I want to log `filter` just to see what"s there, or even the `f.target.value` in this case, I can"t do it
+If I want to log `filter` just to see what's there, or even the `f.target.value` in this case, I can't do it

 ```tsx
 <input onChange={(f) => setFilter({...filter, name:f.target.value})}/>